Best Astrophotography Telescopes (2025)

 I captured this photo of the moon using a Sky-Watcher Esprit 100 ED refractor telescope and a mirrorless camera (Canon EOS Ra).
 This image is a composite of two exposures to create a 3D effect.

-Moon photography is one of the first types of astrophotography beginners experience because it is approachable and rewarding.
+Moon photography is one of the first types of astrophotography that beginners experience because it is approachable and rewarding.
 A crisp photo of the waxing crescent moon is a beautiful sight.
 A project like this has the power to inspire you to develop your skills in this hobby further.

-Use a standard t-ring and adapter to connect your DSLR to a telescope.
+Use a standard T-ring and adapter to connect your DSLR to a telescope.

-To focus your DSLR camera you simply use the focuser knob on the telescope itself to dial it in.
+To focus your DSLR camera, you simply use the focus knob on the telescope itself to dial it in.
 To capture the entire disc of the moon in a single shot (about 31 arcmins or 1/2°), you’ll need a focal length of about 1000mm or less (with an APS-C sensor camera).
 Any more than that, and you will need to create a mosaic image using multiple panels.

 I captured the total lunar eclipse on November 8th, 2022, with a Sky-Watcher Esprit 100 refractor.